Updated on

 Ineffective Tissue Perfusion

-Ineffective tissue perfusion associated with atrial fibrillation can be caused by a reduction in cardiac output due to ineffective atrial systole and a rise in pulmonary venous pressure causing heart failure.
-This causes reduced blood flow and perfusion.
+Ineffective tissue perfusion associated with atrial fibrillation can be caused by a reduction in cardiac output due to the loss of the “atrial kick.”
+Depending on the rate of the ventricular contractions the heart rate may either be too fast or two slow, which can lead to inadequate tissue perfusion.
+Atrial fibrillation also predisposes patients to pulmonary congestion which over time can cause heart failure.
+This also causes reduced blood flow and perfusion.

 Nursing Diagnosis: Ineffective Tissue Perfusion